Dr. Jill Reese is assistant professor of music education at The State University of

 Award for Teaching and Learning, the UUP Individual Development Award, and a SUNY-wide Innovative Instructional Technology Grant.

 Her research interests include creativity and improvisation, early childhood music

 development, professional learning communities, and technology use for teaching and

-and Michigan State University, and taught vocal/general music in the public schools
+education from Michigan State University.
+She taught vocal/general music in the public